CLICK TO ENLARGE TRAILER

 Runtime 97 min + post-film discussion

-THE HUNGER was one of the first “modern day” vampire films, discarding the clichéd cloaks, crucifixes and garlic.
-In this 1983 cult classic, director Tony Scott (True Romance, Crimson Tide, Man on Fire, Top Gun) softened the vampire genre to create a more sophisticated, intellectual, lush and sensual atmosphere.
+THE HUNGER was one of the first “modern day” vampire films, discarding the clichéd cloaks, crucifixes, wooden stakes and garlic.
+This 1983 cult classic was the debut directorial effort by Tony Scott who softened the vampire genre to create a more sophisticated, intellectual, lush and sensual atmosphere.

-The excellent performances by stars Catherine Deneuve, David Bowie and Susan Sarandon enhance the film’s aesthetic, aided by a supporting cast of Cliff De Young, Dan Hedeya and Beth Ehlers, plus cameos by newcomers Willem Dafoe and Jane Leeves.
+The excellent performances by stars Catherine Deneuve, David Bowie and Susan Sarandon enhance the story, aided by the supporting cast of Cliff De Young, Dan Hedeya and Beth Ehlers, plus cameos by Willem Dafoe and Jane Leeves.

-Production values are exceptional, artfully contrasting the hustle-and-bustle of New York City with cinematographer Stephen Goldblatt’s gauzy, muted blues and greens in the interior scenes.
+Recognized for its bold visual aesthetic, the production values are exceptional, artfully contrasting the hustle-and-bustle of New York City with cinematographer Stephen Goldblatt’s gauzy, muted blues and greens in the interior scenes.
+THE HUNGER is a stylish time capsule — an example of the high-gloss storytelling style that prevailed in early 1980s Hollywood.

-Done without computer imagery, the special effects make-up by Dick Smith is amazing as he ages David Bowie 150 years in a single scene, and Smith’s team also created the film’s mummies.
+Done without computer imagery, the special effects make-up by Dick Smith is amazing as he ages David Bowie 150 years in a single scene.
+Smith’s team also created the film’s mummies.

 WHAT, WHERE, WHEN, TIX